metablaster/WindowsFirewallRuleset/README.md

 due to ex. uninstalled program, a missing system service which no longer exists, renamed executable after Windows update or are redundant/invalid for what ever other reason.

-5. Updating rule attributes such as ports, addresses and similar is much easier since these rules are in scripts, you can use editor tools such as `CTRL + F`, regex or multicursor to perform bulk operations on your rules, doing this in Windows firewall GUI is beyond all pain or not possible due to interface limitation.
+5. Updating, filtering or sorting rules and attributes such as ports, addresses and similar is much easier since these rules are in scripts, you can use editor tools such as `CTRL + F`, regex or multicursor to perform bulk operations on your rules, doing this in Windows firewall GUI is beyond all pain or not possible due to interface limitations.

 6. Default outbound is "block" unless there is a rule to explicitly allow network traffic, in default Windows firewall this is not possible unless you maintain rules for every possible